Custom Barn Board and Live Edge Interiors

-Rustic Works is your reclaimed barn board framing specialist.
+Rustic Works is your barn board and hardwood framing and mirror specialist.
 I can frame anything, any size for your space.

 Barn board, salvaged from local Ontario barns can be reused to make incredible pieces to fit any decor.
 Rustic and modern spaces alike can come alive with a custom frame, mirror or accent wall made from wood that has been naturally aged, in some cases for a century.

 See my latest work on Instagram